-Extended-time testing in a reduced-distraction location separate from the classroom and notes service are the most frequently used accommodations afforded to qualified undergraduates in the College.
+Notes services and extended-time testing in a reduced-distraction location separate from the classroom are the most frequently used accommodations afforded to qualified undergraduates in the College.

-- When communicating with your students about their accommodations, please contact students individually or via a group bcc email in order to protect their confidentiality.
+- When communicating with your students about their accommodations, please contact students individually or blind copy (bcc) the group email in order to protect their confidentiality.

 - If you will be hosting accommodated exams in a separate room, please ask students to meet there rather than have the students leave as a group at the start of the exam so that privacy is maintained.